Counselling for change

 Hello, I'm Michael.
 I'm a qualified counsellor offering face-to-face counselling in Shrewsbury (UK), and telephone and video counselling anywhere.

-Whatever brings you here, please feel free to get in touch.
-It's important to find the right counsellor for you and I'm happy to hear and answer any questions you have.
+Whatever brings you here, please feel free to get in touch to talk about counselling.
+It's important to find a therapist who is a good fit for you and I'm happy to answer any questions you have.
 We can arrange a 15-minute phone call, free of charge and without obligation, to help you make your choice.

-Beginning counselling, or starting with a new counsellor, can feel daunting.
-Naturally, you may want to know about me and the way I work.
-I practice person-centred therapy, one of the main approaches to psychotherapy and I have a Masters degree (with distinction) in Clinical Counselling from Chester University.
+Beginning with a new therapist or counsellor can feel daunting and you may want to know a bit about me and the way I work.
+I practice person-centred therapy, one of the main approaches to psychotherapy and I have a Masters degree in Clinical Counselling from Chester University.

 I'm a registered member of the British Association for Counselling and Psychotherapy (BACP) and I follow its ethical guidelines.